UofM-Final-Project/Home_Gardeners_Analysis/README.md

 - We prepared [Project Tracker](https://docs.google.com/spreadsheets/d/1ZoLBoF6YWwwI8pchYqjiukvkFyxpKM1p/edit?usp=sharing&ouid=114381711604427366207&rtpof=true&sd=true) to monitor completion of tasks and schedule due dates.

 #### Team Roles
+##### Will (Square):
-- Will (Square): Responsible for the repository.
+- Responsible for the repository.
+- Submitted code for their machine learning model, as well as the following:
+- Describe preliminary data preprocessing
+- Describe the preliminary feature engineering and preliminary feature selection, including the decision-making process
+- Describe how data was split into training and testing sets
+- Explained model choice, including limitations and benefits
+##### Bree (Triangle):
-- Bree (Triangle): Created a mockup of the machine learning model.
+- Created a mockup of the machine learning model.
 Bree created a diagram that explained how it will work concurrently with the rest of the project steps.
+##### Chris (Circle):
-- Chris (Circle): Created a mockup of the database with a set of sample data data.
-Chris ensured the database worked seamlessly with the rest of the project.
+- Created a mockup of the database with a set of sample data data.
+- Chris ensured the database worked seamlessly with the rest of the project.
+##### Amy (X Role):
-- Amy (X Role): Decided which technologies will be used for each step of the project.
+- Decided which technologies will be used for each step of the project.

 ## Machine Learning Model
 Bree presented a provisional machine learning model that stands in for the final machine learning model and accomplished the following: